-Note 1 - - Description of Plan
+Note 1 - Description of Plan and Plan Amendments

-The South Hampton Resources, Inc. Employee 401(k) Plan (the "Plan") is a defined contribution plan sponsored by Texas Oil & Chemical Co.
+Effective December 15, 2009, the name of the plan was changed to The Texas Oil and Chemical Co.
+II, Inc. 401(k) Plan (the "Plan") from South Hampton Resources, Inc. Employee 401(k) Plan.
+In addition, the Plan was amended to add American Shield Refining Company (Company's wholly owned subsidiary) as an adopting employer of the Plan and acceptance of outstanding loans under a transferor plan subject to certain conditions.
+The Plan is a defined contribution plan sponsored by Texas Oil & Chemical Co.
 II, Inc. (the "Company").
 The Company is a wholly owned subsidiary of Arabian American Development Company which is traded on the Nasdaq Stock Market under ticker symbol ARSD.
 The following provides only general information and participants should refer to the plan agreement for a more complete description of the Plan's provisions.